Tools for leaders

 In the fall of 2010, PW offered leadership training for at least one PW representative from each synod.
 The training included workshops on a variety of ways to approach planning, organizing, managing and evaluating groups.
 Download the workshops and use them with your PW in the congregation, presbytery or synod.
 Please note that while these workshops do not always explicitly reference traditional PW structure and roles, they are excellent tools for any group.

-Celebration Giving Representative Training to resume april 2014
+Next Celebration Giving Representative Training May 2015

 Tips to help Presbyterian Women SOAR to success